Prelude to the Mishima Incident: 1970 (Shōwa 45)

 In the New Year of 1970, at a New Year's party held at Mishima's residence, where Colonel Kiyokatsu Yamamoto (山本舜勝) and members of the Tatenokai had gathered, the topic of civil defense organization came up, and Mishima casually remarked, "It is possible that they might turn their blades against the JSDF."

 At the end of January, Mishima invited Lee (李), former Major General of South Korea Armed Forces, who had looked after him during his visit to South Korea in December of the previous year, and Colonel Yamamoto for dinner.
 After Lee left, Mishima asked Colonel Yamamoto, "Aren't you going to carry out a coup!" to which Colonel Yamamoto replied, "If you do, please slash to kill me first."
 Around this time, Mishima had been in contact with a JSDF officer whom Colonel Yamamoto considered to be "a man of backbone."

-Around this time, a high school boy who wanted to meet Mishima, stood in front of Mishima's residence for hours.
-Mishima's maid said that the student was an innocent-looking boy, neatly dressed in his school uniform, so Mishima, who was about to go out, agreed to meet the boy for only five minutes.
-Since there was not much time, Mishima said the boy to ask the one question he most wanted to ask.
+(Note: Around this time, a high school boy visited Mishima's residence.
+Mishima, who was about to go out, since there was not much time, he said the boy to ask the one question he most wanted to ask.
 The boy stared directly up into the eyes of Mishima with clear eyes and asked, "When are you going to die, Sensei?"
-Mishima gave a comical and confused response at the time, but even after the boy left, the boy's words deep remained in Mishima's heart.
+Mishima gave a comical and confused response at the time, but even after the boy left, the boy's words deep remained in Mishima's heart.)

 The fifth trial enlistment, leading by Mishima to the new students and members, took place at the Camp Takigahara of the JGSDF Fuji School from March 1 to 28.
 Around this time, Masakatsu Morita, the student leader and the leader of 1st team, and Mishima began discussing plans for an uprising, but no concrete plan put in place yet.
 At the end of March, Mishima suddenly visited Colonel Yamamoto's house, dressed in a kimono and carrying a Japanese sword in a brocade silk bag.
 Colonel Yamamoto tried not to mention the Japanese sword, but it seemed that Mishima was offering it to Colonel Yamamoto to encourage his resolve.
 With the help of Mrs. Yamamoto's mediation, the uneasy atmosphere between two, was eased and passed without showdown.
 As he was leaving, Mishima said, "Colonel Yamamoto, you are a cold person," to which Colonel Yamamoto replied, "If you're going to slash me, I want you to do it while I am still in uniform."